espencer78/dbplotter/README.md

 "python querySQC.py -b 42256  -m i -g wa -r True -p True":
 This will plot strip measurements for all sensors with IT strip measurements in batch 42256.
 It will show pre-irrad, post-irrad, and post-ann (after Alibava) measurements.
 The legend will be of the form "001_annStatus"

-"python querySQC.py -b 42000 43000 -m i -i i -g bw -r True -p True":
+"python querySQC.py -b 42000 43000 -l Brown -m i -i i -g bw -r True -p True":
-This will plot strip measurements for all sensors with IT strip measurements in batches between 42000 and 43000 and will plot only post-irrad measurements.
+This will plot strip measurements for all sensors with IT strip measurements in batches between 42000 and 43000 tested at Brown and will plot only post-irrad measurements.
 The legend will be of the form "42256_xxx"

-"python querySQC.py -b 35000 50000 -m i -i i -g tn -r True -p True":
+"python querySQC.py -b 35000 50000 -l Brown -m i -i i -g tn -r True -p True":
-This will plot strip measurements for all sensors with IT strip measurements in batches between 42000 and 43000 and will plot only post-irrad measurements.
+This will plot strip measurements for all sensors with IT strip measurements in batches between 35000 and 50000 and will plot only post-irrad measurements.
 The measurements will be grouped (color coded) by [2S/PSS] and [n/p].
 The legend will be of the form "[2S/PSS]_[n/p]"

 Examples 3: Plot Alibava data